curiouslaw/2019_insight_entrepreneur_taipei/readme.md

 - `presentation` (Data Scientist / Business Analyst) : craft and tell the important data into understandable form (Python, Javascript, CSS - jupyter, reveal js, rise)

 In this case there isn't, but in industry there area also this roles:
+- `data tracking` (Data Engineer) : Design a robust and streamline data pipeline to get user activities.
 - `dashboard` (Business Intelligence) : Make monitoring dashboard to help business user take decision quickly.
 - `prediction model` (Data Scientist / ML Engineer) : Make a prediction model to solve business problem (could be predict the future / detect fraud / recommending item).
 <br>